NNPDF/nnpdf/validphys2/docs/tutorial.md

 with all its dependencies.
 This results in an environment that contains not only an usable version of validphys, but also of the nnpdf code and all its dependencies (including for example LHAPDF and APFEL).
-Therefore an user who doesn’t need to modify the code should not need to compile anything to work with the NNPDF related programs.
+Therefore an user who doesn't need to modify the code should not need to compile anything to work with the NNPDF related programs.
 This should be useful in clusters where we don’t completely control the environment and frequently need to deal with outdated compilers.